uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 ## Assessment and Grading
 {: .no_toc }
+{: .no_toc }
 Grading in this class will be based one:
 * Homework Assignments (7) - 60%
+** 8% each for Homework 1 through 6
+** 12% for Homework 7
-* Quizzes (8) - 5%
+* Quizzes (9) - 5%
+** Must pass at least 8 quizzes
-* Midterms (2) - 10% each
+* Midterms (2) - 20%
+** 10% each
 * Cumulative Final Exam (1) - 15%

 The class will have one *minor* extra credit opportunity on the final assignment.
-This will be a very difficult optional feature to add to the final assignment, and will only account for ~0.8% of your final grade.
+This will be a very difficult optional feature to add to the final assignment, and will only account for ~1.0% of your final grade.
 There will be no other extra credit opportunities for any reason.

 ### Assignments
 {: .no_toc }
 There will be 7 homeworks assignments.
 These assignments will be mostly Java programming assignments.
+Each assignment is independent, and doesn't require using any code you wrote from previous assignments.
+That said, homework assignments may reference previous assignments.

+Assignment purpose (team size limit):
+* HW1 - Thinking about design and responding to change (3 people)
+** Note that this assignment will have 3 distinct parts
+* HW2 - Testing and clean code (2 people)
+* HW3 - Refactoring and Java Streams (3 people)
+* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockit (2 people)
+* HW5 - JavaFX GUI (3 people)
+* HW6 - JSON Parsing and SQL with SQLite (3 people)
+* HW7 - Putting it all together (3 people)

 #### Assignment Teams
 {: .no_toc }